 The student must present the complete, typed dissertation draft to the Graduate School for format review at the time the Draft Approval form is submitted.
 The dissertation must conform to Graduate School format requirements as described in the Guidelines for Preparing and Submitting Theses, Dissertations and D.M.A.
-Documents available at the Graduate School.
+Documents.
+These guidelines are provided by and available at the Graduate School.